trychlos/pwix-accounts-ui/README.md

 ## Configuring

-The package's behavior can be configured through a call to the `pwiAccounts.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `pwixAccounts.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are: